polyfy/polylith/readme.md

 one `user` interface but no base (yet).
 Components and bases are referred to as `bricks` (we will soon explain what a base is).

-If your colors doesn't look as nice as this, then visit the [colors](#colors) section.
+If your colors don't look as nice as this, then visit the [colors](#colors) section.

 Now, let's add the `core` namespace to `user`:<br>
 <img src="images/ide-ws.png" width="30%">